 You explore the different causes of health, wellbeing and illness and will look at how policy is used to improve health and wellbeing.
 You will consider how health is experienced differently by different social groups due to inequalities is society.
 You will also look at key issues in the UK such as disability, mental health, obesity, cancer and addiction.

 Introduction to Human Biology

-Introduction to Human Biology, the second year-long course you will study at first year, provides you with biological knowledge and understanding of the structure and function of the human body and how it works.
+Introduction to Human Biology, the second year-long course you will study at first year, provides you with anatomical, physiological and biological knowledge and understanding of the structure and function of the human body and how it works.
 All major body systems will be explored from the cellular and molecular level through to whole organs and systems integration.
 Students will also be introduced to principles of biochemistry and organic chemistry.
 It is expected throughout the course that knowledge and understanding will be applied to the medical context whereby dysfunction from disease and ageing will follow on naturally from normal organ function.
-The year will end with a study of heredity, genetics and human variation.
 Research methods are integrated both within lectures, seminars and tutorials, with rigorous application of scientific method underpinning all activities.
-Practical skills are pivotal; students will learn, consolidate and practice their skills each week in the laboratory.
+Practical skills are pivotal; students will learn, consolidate and practice their lab skills each week in the ‘Essential Laboratory Techniques’ practical curriculum.

-Assessment at first year will include portfolios of various assessments, practical lab write-ups and lab diaries, MCTs, group projects and case-study reports.
+Assessment at first year will include portfolios of various assessments, practical lab write-ups and lab diaries, MCTs, group projects, knowledge tests and case-study reports.

 A significant amount of time will be spent each week throughout first year building a strong foundation of laboratory and practical skills using a range of scientific equipment.